rizwan141/KUBERNETES/GIT/README.md

 GitHub is one place where project managers and developers coordinate, track, and update their work,

+## Git Workflow

+### The Git workflow is divided into three states:

+`Working directory` - Modify files in your working directory \
+`Staging area (Index)` - Stage the files and add snapshots of them to your staging area \
+`Git directory (Repository)` - Perform a commit that stores the snapshots permanently to your Git directory

 ## Install Git
 ```
 sudo apt update